-A survey of Mallefowl mounds identified by AGAA within active tenements was conducted in November 2020, with survey results submitted for entry into the National Malleefowl Monitoring Database on the 24th of December 2020.
+A survey of Mallefowl mounds identified by AGAA within active tenements was conducted on 21st of December 2022, with survey results submitted for entry into the National Malleefowl Monitoring Database on the 16th of January 2023.
 When conducting the survey, consideration was also given to the duration of the breeding season which runs approximately from September to March.